sxcdennis/Network/SSH.md

 ```

-You can add an addiational security measure by entering a passphrase.
+You can add an additional security measure by entering a passphrase.

 Then you should see the following output: